iemejia/formation-bigdata/README.md

 - MapReduce JobHistory Server http://172.17.0.2:19888/
 - Hue http://172.17.0.2:8888/

-# Part 2 (in progress)
+# Part 2

-You can do it in pure Hadoop or with Spark (pyspark):

-3. Use the GDELT dataset and implement a Map Reduce job the top 10 countries that have more relevance in the news for a given time period (one week, one day, one month).
+3. Use the GDELT dataset and implement a Map Reduce job to find the top 10 countries that have more relevance in the news for a given time period (one week, one day, one month).

 For more info about gdelt column format you can find more info at: